Toymaker VTech hit by largest-ever hack targeting kids

 Shai Samet, a security expert who audits toymakers for compliance with the U.S. government's Children's Online Privacy Protection Act, said he believed the case would lead many toy companies to "rethink" security protections on children's data.

-Security experts were skeptical, noting that the stolen data could be worth millions of dollars.
+Security experts were sceptical, noting that the stolen data could be worth millions of dollars.

 "I wouldn't trust him," said Troy Hunt, a security expert who reviewed samples of stolen data and information about the attack for Motherboard.